-- Passwords are salted with a unique 16 byte prefix generated by a cryptographically secure random number generator and hashed using the SHA-256 algorithm before persisting to the database.
+- Passwords are salted with a unique 16 byte prefix generated by a cryptographically secure random number generator and hashed, before persisting to the database.
 In this way the plaintext password is never stored, and, in the event of the password table becoming compromised, it is not immediately susceptible to dictionary or rainbow table attacks.

 - To prevent brute-force password guessing attacks, accounts are locked out for a short time after a number of consecutive unsuccessful logins.
 All login attempts are logged to a security event log.

 - Auto-completion of input fields is disabled for login and signup pages.